matan3sh/onInit-frontend/README.md

 npm start
 ```

-_© All rights reserved to Matan Shabiro and Max Dubowski_
+_© All rights reserved to Matan Shabiro and Max Dubovsky_